 When surgeons had wanted to perform procedures on women through minimally invasive means, they had opted for a procedure that is called laparoscopic power morcellation.
 This was intended to achieve the same results as a surgery with an incision, while resulting in an easier recovery period.
 However, there have been unintended consequences that have accompanied the use of this procedure.
 In some instances, it has been alleged to have increased a woman’s risk of a cancer diagnosis in the wake of the procedure.
 This had led to Food and Drug Administration warnings about the safety of the product and procedure.
 There have been numerous lawsuits that have been brought against both the manufacturer of the product and the doctors who have performed the procedure.
-If you or someone in your family have undergone this procedure and have been diagnosed with cancer, you should contact an attorney immediately.
+If you or someone in your family have undergone this procedure and have been diagnosed with cancer, you should contact a Laparoscopic Power Morcellation lawsuit attorney immediately.

 How a Morcellator Works

 Laparoscopic power morcellators are used during surgical procedures.
 Their purpose is to take large masses of tissue and make them smaller.
 The surgeon makes a small incision and can remove the tissue through the incision site.
 The laprascopic power morcellator works by using sharp edges to finely cut the tissue.
 It can be inserted through small incision and reaches the site of the tissue since it is a long and hollow cylinder that has cutting jaws on the end of it.

 While many of the common uses of these laparascopic power morcellators involve gallbladder and spleen removal surgeries, there were also uses for other surgeries.
 As applicable here, these devices have been used in procedures such as a hysterectomy and surgery to remove uterine fibroids.
 The purpose was to shorten recovery times and make it a less difficult procedure.

 What is a Laparoscopic power morcellator?